Jakobimatrix/timer/README.md

  * As many timers as you like.
  * On demand output of max, min, mean, standard deviation for all timers.
  * Print Histogram fo measurements into console
- * Print multiple histograms on top of each other for better comparison.
+ * Write multiple histograms on top of each other for better comparison.
+ * Write measurements to file for further investigation in favourite table calculation or MATLAB
+ * Print histogram to file for further investigation in your favourite table calculation (choose X-Y-Plot) or MATLAB.

+### Features SimpleTimer class:
+ * Start/Reset/getTimeTime without saving measurements.
+No overheat.

 ## Todos
  - [x] Better conversations between ns, ms ,s
  - [x] add commentary
  - [x] add an example usage
- - [ ] have a nice way to print measurements to file
+ - [x] have a nice way to print measurements to file
  - [x] compute Frequency Distribution Table
  - [ ] Tests
  - [ ] A dynamic PreciseTime where the user can specify the needed resolution and the max time span to optimise calculation